How long does it take to drive the Scenic Drive?

 How high are the peaks we can see along the Scenic Drive?

-These are approximate heights of some of the peaks in the conservation area.
+Approximate heights of some of the peaks in the conservation area:

 What is the elevation at the visitor center?
 What’s the highest point on the Scenic Drive?